-Between 11:30 am and 5:30 pm, 1 to 3 hours weekly on the same day each week.
+Monday to Friday, for 2 to 3 hours on the same day each week.
 As this job takes two volunteers, coordinating the time is important so that both volunteers are there together.
 Straighten up the Clothing Closet and restock it to be ready for the next day’s services.
 Must be able to lift 10 pounds and go up and down stairs a few times each shift to bring down clothing for the racks.

 Pick up bread and pastries donated by two nearby Durham businesses any time between 7 and 10 am.
 Must have vehicle.
-Regular, weekly commitment.
+Regular, weekly commitment and substitute drivers needed.

 Community Cafe meal serving group

 Group of 8 people needed.
-Most meal serving slots for the year are booked, but some remain open for:
+The majority of meal serving slots for the year are booked by groups who have been doing this for years, but there are always openings for: